OpsMx/standard-gitops-repo/SAMPLES/values-yamls/README.md

 **easy-values.yaml**: This is an excellent starting point.
 It installs an insecure (http) version of ISD and requires no knowledge of site-certificates or DNS.

-**easy-rbac-values.yaml**: This is an excellent starting point.
-It installs an insecure (http) version of ISD along with Role Based Access Control(RBAC) and is generally sufficient for a full POV.
+**easy-rbac-values.yaml**: This is a great starting point.
+It installs an insecure (http) version of ISD along with Role Based Access Control(RBAC) and is generally sufficient for a full POV where RBAC is a requirement.
 Requires no knowledge of site-certificates or DNS.

 **basic-values.yaml**: This is a good starting point for a secure (httpS) ISD installation.
 It will require one of these two:
 1. cert-manager is installed and the cluster is reachable from the internet on port 80